alire-project/alire/doc/unicode.md

 --  Without -gnatW8 and a UTF-8-encoded file, this results in a 3-byte UTF-8 string.
 --  With -gnatW8 and a UTF-8-encoded file, this results in an error as '€' is outside of Character.
 ```

-## Unicode in identifiers

-By default, GNAT only allows Latin-1 identifiers.
-To enable full Unicode identifiers you can use `-gnatiw`.
-This is generally not recommended, as that may greatly difficult others to work with your code.
-Alire does not enable full Unicode in identifiers by default.

 ## References